rosensilva/ballerina-samples/bellerinaDataBackedApiSample/README.md

 ### <a name="invoking"></a> Invoking the RESTful service

 You can run the RESTful service that you developed above, in your local environment.
-You need to have the Ballerina installation in you local machine and simply point to the <ballerina>/bin/ballerina binary to execute all the following steps.
+You need to have the Ballerina installation on your local machine and simply point to the <ballerina>/bin/ballerina binary to execute all the following steps.

-1. As the first step you can build a Ballerina executable archive (.balx) of the service that we developed above, using the following command.
+1. As the first step, you can build a Ballerina executable archive (.balx) of the service that we developed above, using the following command.
 It points to the directory structure of the service that we developed above and it will create an executable binary out of that.

 ```
 $ballerina build  /employeeService